Week 7 Activities (Regression in R)

 Our predictor variables are: budget, and genres

-Our outcome measure (DV) is: revenue
+Our outcome measure is: revenue

 As we are interested in the impact of two predictor variables on a continuous outcome variable this would be best addressed via a multiple regression.